-This work proposes a DAD-MPC framework, which adapts disturbance bound according to the current average constraint violation numbers.
-By combining the FRI method, the DAD-MPC is recursively feasible and guarantees asymptotic or robust bounds on the average constraint violation Notably, the DAD-MPC controller does not require the exact knowledge of the disturbance distribution and does not need an i.i.d disturbance assumption, showing the potential extension to MPC with data-driven models.
+This work proposes a DAD-MPC framework, which adapts the disturbance set according to the current constraint violation.
+By combining the FRI method, the DAD-MPC is recursively feasible and guarantees asymptotic or robust bounds on the average constraint violation.
+Notably, the DAD-MPC controller does not require the exact knowledge of the disturbance distribution and does not need an i.i.d.\ disturbance assumption, showing the potential extension to MPC with data-driven models.